redux-net-un-contendor-de-estado-para-aplicaciones-net

 • Store, stores the application state in an object T

-• Actions, are called by our objects to perform actions in the Store./li>
+• Actions, are called by our objects to perform actions on the Store.

 • Reducers, define the transitions between one state and another when receiving an action

 The library provides several examples to illustrate its use.
-Let’s explain the most important parts of the simplest of them, the ‘Counter’ example that simply contains a counter that increases or decreases its value.
+Let’s explain the most important parts of the simplest one, the ‘Counter’ example, which simply contains a counter that increments or decrements its value.

-First, in the App class, we have defined an IStoresince in this simple example the only variable that identifies the state of the application is the value of the counter.
+First, in the App class we have defined an IStoresince in this simple example the only variable that identifies the application state is the counter value.

 public sealed partial class App : Application